PowerShell Script (.PS1) Deployment through EM Module

 • Silent Option: Not required for PS1 scripts.

-• Extract Location: Specify where the script should be extracted.
+• Extract Location: Specify the folder where the script should be extracted.

 • Run File Name: Enter the name of the PowerShell script file.

-• Select the ZIP file and click on the Install icon.
+1. Select the uploaded ZIP file and click the Install icon.

-• Choose the target devices for installation and click Next.
+2. Choose the target devices for deployment and click Next.

-• Provide task details such as Task Name, Schedule, etc., and click on Create Installation Task.
+3. Provide task details such as Task Name, Schedule, etc., and click Create Installation Task.

-By default, PowerShell scripts may be restricted from running due to execution policies.
-To address this, you have two options:
+PowerShell scripts may be restricted from running due to execution policies.
+You can handle this in two ways:

 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force